Oasis of the Seas - Lessons Learned

 - Not being able to bring water on board is annoying - although water on the ship was fine and many of the "water stations" could accommodate a water flask.

 - Staff misinformation about reserving restaurants and other things like whether there is a pool table on board.
+Staff know about the areas they work in, but not necessarily other areas of the ship.

 - It’s difficult to communicate with members of your party on board.
 The Royal Caribbean app for your phone should have a messaging (perhaps SMS) function to allow families to communicate better even if they don’t purchase internet.
 Yes there is a phone system for cabin-to-cabin voice or messaging, but if your party is out on the deck somewhere, you have no way to reach them, so you have to search for them.
 There were many times when we didn’t find our family members all day long.
 To be completely fair, there does seem to be a product being developed by Royal Caribbean that will use RFID to locate members of your group, called WOW Bands.
 We were not offered this on the Oasis of the Seas, so it isn't clear whether or not the service is operational.
 Update: And now Royal Caribbean is backing away from the WOW Bands and going with a new App called "Excalibur".
 Click here to read their press release and their thinking behind it.